 I research energy, water, and development in China.

-I'm a PhD student in the Department of Geography at the University of California, Los Angeles.
-I am interested in the interplay of energy and climate policy, natural resource management, and development in China, and the implications of China's low-carbon transition for other industrializing countries.
+I'm a PhD candidate in the Department of Geography at the University of California, Los Angeles.
+I'm interested in the political economy and uneven socio-environmental impacts of China's green development transformation, and the implications of this transformation for other industrializing countries.
 My 20 months of fieldwork has taken me all over China - from remote villages on the Laotian border, to the Ministry of Foreign Affairs in Beijing.

 Prior to coming to UCLA, I received an MPhil in Resource Management and Geography from the University of Melbourne, and a BA in Anthropology and East Asian Studies from Vanderbilt University.
 Outside academia, I led policy and strategy for the Asialink Institute and developed urban renewal and regional development strategies at the Victorian Department of Planning and Community Development.